 It is very important that you keep your immigration documents with you and not in your checked baggage.
 Please see our Checklist for a suggested list of documents.

 We will start pre-registering you into classes based off your course request list.
-You may also meet with an academic advisor upon your arrival.
+You may also meet with an academic advisor upon your arrival who will help you register for the classes you are eligible to take and finalize your schedule.
+Please remember that your requested list of courses does not guarantee admittance into the chosen courses.

 Residency on campus is required.
 Clement Hall is suite-style accommodations.
 Yes, this does mean that you will be sharing a bedroom, an experience common to American college and university students.
 You will be notified of your housing assignment via MyUTK in July for Fall start students and in early December for Spring start students.